 This follow up study was done for dissertation, which was an extension of a pilot study conducted by Shanthini et al. (2009) that focused on analysing the language status of children with birth asphyxia without any other associated problems.
-Shanthini et al. (2009) reviewed 640 children with birth asphyxia (APGAR score of 7 or lesser at the 1st minute of birth) who were born in a private hospital in Chennai between 2004 and 2005.
-The records of these children were scrutinized and a series of evaluations such as neurological evaluation (Reflexes, Muscle tone and Motor abilities), psychological evaluation (Geschells Children Behavioural scale and Vineland Social Maturity Scale), audiological evaluation (Visual Reinforcement Audiometry or Conditioning Audiometry and Immittance screening) detailed speech and language (Modified 3 Dimensional Language Acquisition Test).
+Shanthini et al. (2009) reviewed 640 children with birth asphyxia (APGAR score of 7 or lesser at the 1st minute of birth) who were born in a single hospital in Chennai between 2004 and 2005.
+The records of these children were scrutinized and a series of evaluations such as neurological evaluation (Reflexes, Muscle tone and Motor abilities), psychological evaluation (Geschells Children Behavioural scale and Vineland Social Maturity Scale), audiological evaluation Reinforcement Audiometry or Conditioning Audiometry and Immittance screening) detailed speech and language (Modified 3 Dimensional Language Acquisition Test).
 Out of the 640 children who had birth asphyxia, only 15 children (9 males and 6 females) in the age range of 2 1⁄2 to 4 years did not exhibit any associated problems.
-A detailed speech and language assessment was done for the 15 children who were the subjects of the study.
-The evaluations revealed that 10 of them exhibited a delay in language acquisition.
+A detailed speech and language assessment on the 15 children revealed that 10 of them exhibited a delay in language acquisition.
 The present study is a follow up of all those 15 children after 1 1⁄2 years to check the present language status in generating certain morpho-syntactic structures by comparing them with age and gender matched typically developing children who were also screened with the series of evaluations.